iron-software/IronXL-Examples/examples/create-excel-spreadsheet/README.md

 - `BottomBorder`
 - `SetBackgroundColor`

-For file formats such as CSV, TSV, JSON, and XML, IronXL will generate a separate file for each sheet within the workbook.
-The format for the file names is `fileName.sheetName.format`.
-As an example, for a CSV file, the resultant file name would be `sample.new_sheet.csv`.
+For formats like CSV, TSV, JSON, and XML, IronXL will create a separate file for each sheet in the workbook.
+The files are named using the format `fileName.sheetName.format`.
+For instance, in the case of exporting to CSV, the filename would be `sample.new_sheet.csv`.